ishandutta2007/free-api/README.md

  - Zhou Gong Jie Meng (can be called online) : Zhou Gong Jie Meng Daqu—— <a href = "https://www.free-api.com/doc/214" target = ' _blank '> Interface address </a>

- - Celebrity quotes (can be called online) : Query celebrity quotes by keyword-<a href = "https: //www.free-api. com / doc / 215 "target = '_ blank'> Interface address </a>
+ - Celebrity quotes (can be called online) : Query celebrity quotes by keyword-<a href = "https: //www.free-api. com/doc/215" target = '_ blank'> Interface address </a>

  - Today's oil price (can be called online) : You can check the oil price in 31 provinces across the country-<a href = "https://www.free-api.com/doc/216" target = '_ blank'> Interface address </a>